 Those views include lofty Great Smoky peaks such as 6,188-foot Mount Collins, 5,802-foot Mount Mingus, and 6,593-foot Mount LeConte, not to mention the distinctively craggy Chimney Tops that protrude from a spur off Sugarland Mountain.
 You’ll dip through a variety of vegetation communities on this traverse, from cove hardwood headwaters to dry pine-oak stands and shady spruce-fir groves.

 Almost 14 miles round-trip and involving close to 4,000 feet of elevation gain, the hike up to Rocky Top is one of the toughest on this list.
 But fit hikers committing a full day to get to this vantage—one of several summits on the knobby ridgeline of 5,527-foot Thunderhead Mountain—will be rewarded for some of the finest views in the Great Smokies.

 You can reach Rocky Top from a few routes, actually, but the most direct is via the Lead Cove and Bote Mountain trails up to the Appalachian Trail Bote Mountain, in this case, will be your leadup ramp to the main Smoky Mountain divide.
-Livestock were once driven along this former track to reach the grassy grazing grounds of Spence Field.
+Livestock was once driven along this former track to reach the grassy grazing grounds of Spence Field.
 Thickening some with shrubbery—including mountain laurels that put on a dazzling early-summer show—Spence Field remains a beautiful bald with its own great prospects.

-But continue eastward up to 5,447-foot Rocky Top, and you’ll find yourself swimming in panoramic splendor.
-The views run down the crest of the Great Smokies to Clingmans Dome, take in huge Mount LeConte, and plunge thousands of feet down to Cades Cove to the north and Fontana Lake to the south.
+But continue eastward up to the 5,447-foot Rocky Top, and you’ll find yourself swimming in panoramic splendor.
+The views run down the crest of the Great Smokies to Clingmans Dome, take in huge Mount LeConte and plunge thousands of feet down to Cades Cove to the north and Fontana Lake to the south.